greg-raven/Uncommon-Sense/_posts/2021-04-12-if-we-lose-free-speech.md

 ---
-title: 'If we lose free speech'
+title: "If we lose free speech"
 layout: post
 categories:
 - speech